-The Academy trust brought forward an Unrestricted Fund balance of £862k.
-During the reporting period incoming resources associated with Canteen Income, Traded activities and donations amounted to £433k and the cost of generating such income was £365k.
-The unrestricted funds at the end of the period are £687k.
-A transfer of £243k from Unrestricted funds was completed in this period to support capital investments.
+The Academy trust brought forward an Unrestricted Fund balance of ± 687 k.
+During the reporting period incoming resources associated with Canteen Income, Traded activities and donations amounted to ± 462 k and the cost of generating such income was ± 377 k.
+The unrestricted funds at the end of the period are ± 773 k.